tags bound to certain area of the image

 There you also have a screenshot of the current (work in progress) interface.

-Updated by Jim Nelson about 2 years ago
+Updated by Jim Nelson over 2 years ago

 - Description updated (diff)